tuanht/hackintosh-10600k-z490-aorus-elite-5700xt/README.md

 - GPU temperature sensors (read through iStat Menus)

 Limitations:
-- After wakeup from sleep, Bluetooth service are freeze for few minutes, and system become unstable: can crash, unable to shutdown...
+- After wakeup from sleep, Bluetooth services are frozen for a few minutes, and the system becomes unstable: can crash, unable to shut down...

 ## Cloning